lpn-plant/lpntpm-docs/docs/LPC_Additional_LPC_Cycles.md

 + CYCTYPE has values: 0000b or 0010b
 And we also see that whole I/O cycle has a length of 13 clock cycles.

-Second we have description of `Memory R/W` cycles:
+Second we have description of Memory cycles:
 ![LPC Memory cycles](images/LPC_Memory_Cycles_c1.png)

 ![LPC Memory cycles](images/LPC_Memory_cycles_c2.png)